 - ExpressVPN: This provider offers fast connections, top-notch security and privacy, and the ability to unblock numerous international streaming services

 - CyberGhost: CyberGhost scores high in the ease-of-use category, as well as in the security and privacy arenas.
 It also gives users access to streaming and downloading-optimized servers.

 - PrivateVPN: A fast VPN that offers excellent levels of security and privacy.
 It offers great online security protection features, such as a kill switch and IP and DNS leak protection.

 - IPVanish: IPVanish owns and operates its own server network, offering more control over privacy and security.
-It provides fast download speeds and allows 10 simultaneous connections on a single set of user credentials.
+It provides fast download speeds and allows unlimited simultaneous connections on a single set of user credentials.